bfirsh/heroku-tarsnap-backups/README.md

 Default: `1h 1d 7d 30d 360d 18000d`

 This option allows you to customise how many backups are kept when they are rotated.
-The default means keep hourly backups for a week, weekly for a month, monthly for a year, yearly forever.
+The default means keep hourly backups for a day, daily backups for a week, weekly for a month, monthly for a year, yearly forever.
 See [the Tarsnapper docs for more details](https://github.com/miracle2k/tarsnapper).